vuquangkhtn/vuquangkhtn.github.io/resumes/SinglePage_resume.md

 ---

 ## PROFESSIONAL SUMMARY
 Senior Software Engineer with 6+ years of expertise in React ecosystem and micro-frontend architecture.
-Currently driving innovation at NAB Innovation Centre with proven track record of 90% performance optimizations and leading technical migrations across 150+ applications.
+Currently driving innovation at NAB Innovation Centre by leading technical migrations across 150+ applications and building automated miniapp generator with standardized templates.

 ---